Kingfisher Class (Year 5)

 - Children should be reading every day.
 Please encourage them to read a wide range of authors and to discuss their reading with you.
 Details should be recorded in their reading records.

-On Wednesday afternoons, the children will be taught Music by Mrs Amphlett and games by Onside Coaching.
+On Wednesday afternoons, the children will be taught music and handwriting skills by Mrs Amphlett and games by Onside Coaching.

-Don’t forget to take a look at the school website for links to other useful websites.
+Please take a look at our class page for links to useful websites.

 Finally, if you have any concerns do let us know.
 You can make an appointment to see one of us via the school office.